merative/curam-kubernetes/helm-charts/uawebapp/README.md

 ## Introduction

-* The UA WebApp chart is a component of IBM Cúram Social Program Management (SPM) Platform responsible for hosting the Reactive Universal Access application.
+* The UA WebApp chart is a component of Cúram Platform responsible for hosting the Reactive Universal Access application.

 ## Chart Details

 * Deployment of a single pod listening on port 8443
 * Exposed to the cluster using a service for potential load balancing
-* Starting from `spm-kubernetes` release `21.7.0`, chart versions have been updated to align with the release version.
+* Starting from `curam-kubernetes` release `21.7.0`, chart versions have been updated to align with the release version.

 ## Prerequisites